$75.64: 128GB Strontium Nitro MicroSD card

 HTC’s U range supports up to 2TB of microSD storage.
 These glossy and glassy HTC U Ultra and HTC U Play retail from $749.
 The 5.7-inch HTC U Ultra features a unique second screen and sells outright through many retailers.

-DWI is stocking the HTC U Ultra.
-The U Ultra's unique second display allows for uninterrupted user interaction when receiving texts, emails and calls.View details
+The HTC U Ultra's unique second display allows for uninterrupted user interaction when receiving texts, emails and calls.View details

 Huawei’s big and beautiful Huawei Mate 9 launched to critical acclaim thanks to its valuable partnership with Leica cameras and some very impressive performance from its multi-core processor.
 Huawei’s Mate 9 retails for $599 from several retailers.